NARBOROUGH & PENTNEY TO SWAFFHAM

 I couldn't locate any ID code for this old bridge.

-Thanks to Ivan Staines once again with some information via email about the next bridge that Ivan has said in 2015, the bridge was still in situ and again was provided for farm traffic to pass over the line.
+Thanks once again to Ivan Staines for some information via email about the next bridge.
+Ivan said in 2015 that the bridge was still in situ and again provided for farm traffic to pass over the line.

-An RAF Wellington bomber based at RAF Marham crashed onto the railway line in this area during World War 2.
+Also, thanks to Ivan, a RAF Wellington bomber based at RAF Marham, sadly crashed onto the railway line in this area during World War 2.

-After walking the Narborough route, the railway line continued towards Swaffham.
-By studying old survey maps, it appears that the current location of A1122 was once an old road.
-If the railway was still operational, it would have crossed A1122 near Swaffham, passed through where the Swaffham raceway now stands, gone over the A47 Bypass, and reached Swaffham station.
-It seems there was another bridge in this area, but based on a Facebook group post from years ago, it may have been demolished or filled in and is now inaccessible.
+The railway line continued towards Swaffham.
+If the railway were still operational, it would have crossed what’s now the A1122 near Swaffham, passed through where the Swaffham raceway now stands, crossed the A47 Bypass, and reached Swaffham station.

 Once again, Thanks to Ivan Staines for some more fantastic Recent information saying that the bridge here was sadly demolished in 1971

-I was standing at the location where the railway would have been laid prior to 1968.
+I was standing where the railway would have been laid before 1968.

 Town Farm bridge by the Now A47